Melanotaenia irianjaya (Hoa Creek) - photo© Gerald Allen

 Distribution & Habitat

 Habitats consist of rainforest streams ranging from slightly turbid and slow flowing over flat terrain to clear, moderately fast flowing through hills.
-Temperature and pH values range from 27-28°C and 7.3-7.8 respectively.
-The fish are found in areas with relatively few aquatic plants, over gravel or sand bottoms, often in the vicinity of submerged logs.
+The habitat generally consists of moderate flowing, clear rivers and creeks with pH and temperatures ranging between 7.3-8.5, and 24-29°C respectively.
+The fish were found in areas with relatively few aquatic plants, over gravel or sand bottoms, often in the vicinity of submerged logs.

 Remarks